Demand characteristics refers to a problem which can

 subjects.
 Our results indicate the necessity of controlling the demand characteristics of

-effort: The role of backpacks in judging distance
+not effort: The role of backpacks in judging distance

 Robert Russell, Frank H. Durgin Department of Psychology, Swarthmore College